 Experience: 10th Year

-Nicole Borg, whose Bulldogs have averaged 25 wins per season since 2005, enters her seveth season as head coach.
-In 2012, Borg guided the Bulldogs to a 39-6 record, a Coast Conference North Championship and a 30th consecutive trip to the Northern California State Playoffs.
+Nicole Borg, whose Bulldogs have averaged 25 wins per season since 2005, enters her eighth season as head coach.
+In 2012 and 2013, Borg guided the Bulldogs to a 39-6 record, two consecutive Coast Conference North Championships and a 31st consecutive trip to the Northern California State Playoffs.
 The Bulldogs competed in the state final four in 2013, 2014 and 2015 (State Runner-up).

 Borg played NCAA Division I softball at the University of Tennessee during the 2001-02 seasons.
 A native of nearby Millbrae, Borg played the infield and pitched for Capuchino High School, from which she graduated in 1998.
 She began her Bulldog career as a player for the legendary Tom Martinez during the 1999-2000 seasons.
 In her last season at CSM, the Bulldogs won the Coast Conference North Championship, and Borg was named All-Northern California Pitcher of the Year.